How to Fix “iMessage Not Delivered” on Your iPhone

 Even if iMessage is already on, it’s worth toggling off then back on again.
 You’ll need to wait a few moments while it reactivates.

 Send as Text Message Instead of iMessage

-Try a Soft Restart
+Try a Force Restart

-Apple ID: Sign Out and In
+Apple ID: Sign Out and Back In

-As you’ve seen, you can send iMessages via phone numbers and email addresses.
+You can send iMessage via both phone numbers and email addresses.
 If there’s only one person you’re having trouble sending to, check which email address you have listed for them.

 That’s what you should try here too.